 All plasma pools intended for the manufacture of medicines are subjected to microbiological screening as described in the current European Pharmacopoeia Monograph on Human Plasma for Fractionation.
-Dependent on which product the plasma pool is being used to produce, to limit the viral burden in-process screening of the
+Dependent on which product the plasma pool is being used to produce, to limit the viral burden in-process screening of the first homogenous plasma pool for both hepatitis A Virus (HAV) RNA and human parvovirus B19 (B19V) DNA is performed.
+A maximum level for B19 DNA has been defined in the European Pharmocopoeia, but not for HAV RNA.

-There is no mandatory requirement to screen donations for HAV and Human B19V, although UK Blood Services may elect to screen donations in minipools to reduce the risk of discard of larger plasma pools.
+There is no mandatory requirement to screen donations for HAV and Human B19V, although UK Blood services may elect to screen donations in minipools to reduce the risk of discard of larger plasma pools.